hsheric0210/AntiForensic.NET/README.md

-# cisnerof - Windows anti-forensics made easy
+# cisnerof :: Windows anti-forensics made easy

-This simple and lightweight utility will help you eliminate your *sus* logs left in your computor.
+This simple and lightweight utility will eliminate *all* logs from your computor.

 Once executed, it will automatically erase: